apieceofwork/BI_2021_Python/README.md

 - `conda create --name (insert your virtual_env name)`
 - `conda activate (insert your virtual_env name)`

-2) Then you have to download my file "requirements.txt" to your computer.
+2)  After you've activated your new virtual environment, you have to download my file "requirements.txt" to your computer.

 To do that, you have to copy my repository to your computer: `git clone https://github.com/apieceofwork/BI_2021_Python`.
 Go to downloaded folder and initialize it by this command: `git init BI_2021_Python`